 Quad Squad 202, Unholy Rollers 143 (stats)

-The die-hard fans of the Mad Rollin’ Dolls braved the snow Saturday, December 10th to take in the 2017 Season Opener.
 The first bout of the evening featured the Unholy Rollers against the Quad Squad.
 The Defending Champs wasted no time getting on the board, quickly getting lead on the first two jams and jumping to a 14-0 lead.
 The Unholies finally got some points on a lead jam by Gingah Snap, grabbing nine of her team-high 61 tallies.
 Team Green’s defense went back to stifling the Unholy jammers, allowing only seven points over the next 12 minutes.

 Quad Squad jammers kept steady pressure on the opposing defense, getting lead on seven consecutive jams, highlighted by Pied Typer’s 15-point power jam to put her team ahead 56-12.
 Four minutes later Hammer Abby, who led all skaters with 64 points, sprung through for 10 points after being freed up by a super crushing block from Wendy U. Wannadie.
 Team Green was up 74-16 and looking to put the game out of reach.